maxijonson/gpt-turbo/packages/lib/README.md

 ## Documentation

-View the full documentation [here](https://gpt-turbo.chintristan.io/).
-The documentation website is auto-generated based on the TSdoc comments in the source code for the latest version of the library.
+View the full [documentation website](https://gpt-turbo.chintristan.io/) for detailed information on how to use GPT Turbo and view examples.